-Figure 5-11: Congestion Table
+Figure 5-14: Congestion Table

-The Placed Maximum, Average Initial Router Maximum, and Router Maximum reports provide information on the most congested areas in the North, South, East, and West direction.
-When you select a window in the report, the corresponding congested area is highlighted in the Device window.
+The Placed Maximum, Initial Estimated Router Congestion, and Router Maximum congestion tables provide information on the most congested areas in the North, South, East, and West direction.
+When you select a window in the table, the corresponding congested area is highlighted in the Device window.
 For information on the congestion and QoR impact, see Table 5-4.